nroduit/nroduit.github.io/content/faq.en.md

  - [Is it possible to download DICOM files without having a WADO server?](#is-it-possible-to-download-dicom-files-without-having-a-wado-server)

 ### Why is the Weasis license Eclipse Public License? ###
-The <a target="_blank" href="http://www.eclipse.org/legal/epl-v20.html">Eclipse Public License</a> is an <a target="_blank" href="http://www.opensource.org">OSI approved</a> license and a commercially friendly copyleft license.
+The [Eclipse Public License](http://www.eclipse.org/legal/epl-v20.html) is an [OSI approved](http://www.opensource.org) license and a commercially friendly copyleft license.

 EPL is more business-friendly about some patent retaliation and reverse engineering clauses than LGPL.
 With EPL, derivative work (weasis plugin) can be distributed in any license type: open source, freeware, commercial...
 However, if you distribute Weasis with some modifications (changing existing source code of the open source Weasis plug-ins), even if it is a free distribution, you are obligated to make your modifications available to others.

-For more information about EPL, check out the <a target="_blank" href="http://www.eclipse.org/legal/epl-2.0/faq.php">EPL 2 FAQ</a>.
+For more information about EPL, check out the [EPL 2 FAQ](http://www.eclipse.org/legal/epl-2.0/faq.php).

 ### Can Weasis be incorporated in DICOM CDs or other removable media? ###
 Yes, the Weasis portable version can be copied in DICOM CD-ROMs as a multi-platform stand-alone viewer with launchers for Mac OS X, Linux and Windows.
 The viewer requires that a Java Runtime Environment (JRE 8 or greater) be installed on the machine to run.
 If Java is not installed on Windows, a dialog will propose to install it from the Internet.